-We’ve found them to be small, strong (check out our strength test) and reliable, but don’t just our work for it — They have a 4.7 rating on Amazon with 250+ reviews.
+We’ve found them to be small, strong (check out our strength test) and reliable, but don’t just take our word for it — They have a 4.6 rating on Amazon with 250+ reviews.

 If you’d like to use your Simplr strap on more than one camera, or just want some spares, we sell them here.

 When I got my first mirrorless camera, I was all too happy to ditch my bloated DSLR.
 For the first time in years, I had a reasonably-sized camera with truly professional image quality — and I was excited to pair it with the exact right strap.